Selling a House As Is in Texas: Pros, Cons, and Legal Considerations

 Seller's Right to Cancel an As-Is Contract in Texas

-Cancellation typically requires a demonstrable breach of contract by the buyer, such as missed deadlines or inability to secure financing.
+Cancellation typically requires a demonstrable breach of contract by the buyer, like missed deadlines or inability to secure financing.
 To navigate this scenario effectively and minimize potential legal ramifications, it’s highly advisable to consult a real estate attorney before attempting to cancel an as-is contract.

 Sell Your Home As Is with Texas Horizons Law Group by Your Side